 Only 20,000 lucky people around the world received the calendar, including Queen Elizabeth II.[6]

 As a result, even before the calendar is released, it is talked about all over the world.
-Photographers and models vie for the opportunity to take part in its next edition, and the company that sells tires receives continuous publicity.
+Photographers and models vie for the opportunity to take part in its next edition, and the iconic mascot and Michelin Man might even appear in jest among industry insiders.

 Pirelli stood out from the competition by organizing the photo shoots with glamour – not in dingy auto repair shops, but in an artistic, original way, involving the world’s best photographers.
 Photo: card from “The Cal” 50th anniversary calendar, © Pirelli Calendar 2014, Helmut Newton